Blue-Peanuts/monobehaviour-name-matcher/README.md

-# Unity MonoBehaviour Class Renamer
+# Unity MonoBehaviour Class Name Matcher

 A Visual Studio Code extension for Unity developers that simplifies renaming MonoBehaviour classes to match the file name.